OpenHUTB/carla_doc/docs/3rd_party_integrations.md

 ## CarSIM

-Carla's integration with CarSim allows vehicle controls in CARLA to be forwarded to CarSim.
-CarSim will do all required physics calculations of the vehicle and return the new state to CARLA.
+Carla's integration with CarSim allows vehicle controls in Carla to be forwarded to CarSim.
+CarSim will do all required physics calculations of the vehicle and return the new state to Carla.

-Learn how to use CARLA alongside CarSIM [here](tuto_G_carsim_integration.md).
+Learn how to use Carla alongside CarSIM [here](tuto_G_carsim_integration.md).

 ## OpenDRIVE